JoeLanzi/portfolio/README.md

 # **Personal Portfolio with AI Integration**

+**Deploy for free on Vercel**: This portfolio is set up so anyone can deploy it at zero cost on Vercel's free tier (OpenAI API usage may incur minimal charges).

 This is my personal portfolio built using the Once UI template for Next.js with customizations including an AI-powered chat interface.
 View my [portfolio](https://joelanzi.vercel.app/).